Libyans storm Islamist militia base in Benghazi

 "This place is like the Bastille.
 This is where Gaddafi controlled Libya from, and then Ansar al-Sharia took it over.
 This is a turning point for the people of Benghazi."

-Thousands of Libyans had earlier marched in Benghazi in support of democracy and against the Islamist militias that Washington blames for the assault on its consulate.
+Thousands of Libyans had earlier marched in Benghazi in support of democracy and against the Islamist militias that the United States blames for the assault on its consulate.
 Hundreds of Ansar al-Sharia supporters held their own protest.

 The "Rescue Benghazi day" demonstration called for the government to disband armed groups that have refused to give up their weapons since the NATO-backed revolution last year.